darcydjr/anvil/README.md

 - **Light/Dark Mode**: Toggle between light and dark themes in Settings
 - Mobile-responsive design
 - Hover effects and active states for navigation items
+- **Search Functionality**: Global search across capabilities, enablers, and requirements with regex-based matching
+- **Enabler Filtering**: Toggle to show all enablers or filter by selected capability
+- **Approval Management**: Bulk approval features for enablers and requirements

 ### Document Creation & Management
 - **Create New Capabilities**: Generate new capability documents from templates